 An official transcript is required from all accredited degree-granting college or university from which you graduated and earned a degree.
-Prior to starting at Keiser University you will need an unofficial transcript on file.
+Prior to starting at Keiser University you will need an 34 unofficial transcript on file.
 If you are still enrolled in college, please submit a current official transcript.
 A final transcript is required after you your first semester.

 For international applicants: International applicants must submit an official transcript from any degree-granting college or university for which a degree was earned.
-All transcripts must be 34 received in a sealed envelope from the university.
+All transcripts must be received in a sealed envelope from the university.
 The Admissions Committee reserves the right to request an official transcript evaluation from World Education Services at any time during the admissions process.
 The Admissions Department will accept either the "WES Basic" or "WES ICAP" evaluation, submitted at the applicant's expense.
 If academic transcripts are not in English, a notarized, English translation must be submitted.
-If academic transcripts are not in English, please submit your transcripts for evaluation using WES.
-If transcripts are not in English, a notarized, English translation must be submitted.
+If academic transcripts are not in English, a notarized, English translation must be submitted.